Qpu523/HDI-Dataset/readme.md

 ## Accessing the Data
-To request access to the data, please fill out [this form](link-to-form) and send it to myemail@example.com.
+To request access to the data, please contact qpu001@odu.edu.

 ## Citation
 If you use this dataset in your research, please use the following citation: